Life on the bubble: Brackets set for return of March Madness - WTMJ

 A year later, sports are back, but the hoops the NCAA is jumping through to make this tournament go are a symbol of how far we are from normal.

 The decision to place all the games in and around the Indianapolis area is a first-of-its-kind move.
 Also unique are the quarantine-like situations all teams will be under during their stay.
 Players will get their own rooms and teams will have their own floors in a cluster of hotels around the downtown convention center.
-That facility, usually a magnet for fan fests and coaching conferences, will turn into the main practice and meeting area for all the teams.
-Players will have to produce seven negative tests before tip-off next week in order to be eligible to play.
+That facility, usually a magnet for fan fests and coaching conferences, will turn into the practice and meeting area for all the teams.
+Players will have to produce negative tests for seven days before arriving in Indianapolis to be eligible to play.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25